iterative/dvc.org/content/docs/command-reference/exp/run.md

 (Python), or write a signal file (any programming language) following the same steps as `make_checkpoint()` — please refer to its reference for details.

 You can now use `dvc exp run` to begin the experiment.
-If the process gets interrupted (e.g. with `[Ctrl] C` or by an error), all the checkpoints so far will be preserved.
+All checkpoints registered at runtime will be preserved even if the process gets interrupted (e.g. with `[Ctrl] C`, or by an error).
 When a run finishes normally, a final checkpoint will be added (if needed) to wrap up the experiment.

 Following uses of `dvc exp run` will continue from this point (using the latest cached versions of all outputs).
 You can add a `--rev` to continue from a previous checkpoint instead (list them with `dvc exp show`).
-Or use `--reset` to start over (discards previous checkpoints and deletes `checkpoint` outputs, like the first `dvc exp run`) — useful for re-training ML models, for example.
+Or use `--reset` to start over (discards previous checkpoints and deletes `checkpoint` outputs) — useful for re-training ML models, for example.

 <details>